 - Recovery continues in self-help groups

 Jellinek gives you hope of a different life, a life without addictive substances or gambling.
 Take your first step today and contact Jellinek.
-We have treatment centres in Amsterdam, Amstelveen and Hilversum.
+We have treatment centres in Amsterdam, Utrecht, Amersfoort, Almere, Gorinchem, Hilversum and Veenendaal.

 - bad breath and unhealthy teeth

 - you need more and more nicotine to feel the effects

 - restlessness and withdrawal symptoms when you can’t smoke

 - improved physical condition